lemon-sour/node-log-rotate/README.md

 [megahertz/electron-log: Just a very simple logging module for your Electron application](https://github.com/megahertz/electron-log)

-Just a very simple logging module for your Electron application.
+Just a very simple logging module for your node.js application.
 No dependencies.
 No complicated configuration.
 Just require and use.
-Also it can be used without Electron.

 By default it writes logs to the following locations: